christf/snapcastc/README.md

 ### Low Latency

-Latency is induced by snapcast to compensate short network outages.
+* Latency is induced by snapcast to compensate short network outages.
+* The design of snapcast (reading from an input pipe) induces significant latency.
+Pipes in Linux by default buffer up to 4MB of data.
+This is well above 23 seconds worth of audio data for 44100:16:2 format.
+On my machine I can see that once in a while the input pipe will not be read for multiple seconds.
+  To compensate I am running snapcast with a very large buffer.

 ### Low CPU Usage